emilianoyoung/ai/_posts/_archive/2019-12-03-aws-launches-sagemaker-studio-a-web-based-ide-for-machine-learning.md

         width: 648
         height: 420
   - title: "AI is moving too fast, and that’s a good thing"
-    excerpt: "2019 was a great year for seeing what AI could do.
-Waymo deployed self-driving taxis to actual paying customers in Arizona.
+    excerpt: "Waymo deployed self-driving taxis to actual paying customers in Arizona.
 Bots from OpenAI and DeepMind beat the top professionals in two major esports games.
-A deep-learning algorithm performed as well as doctors—and sometimes better—at spotting lung cancer tumors in medical imaging."
+A deep-learning algorithm performed as well as doctors—and sometimes better—at spotting lung ..."
     publishedDateTime: 2019-12-03T12:00:00Z
     sourceUrl: https://www.fastcompany.com/90429993/ai-is-moving-too-fast-and-thats-a-good-thing
     type: article